Coronado’s Swastika Building

 Myth #1: According to Israeli-American researcher Arvrahaum Segol, this design was not in error as claimed by the naval base.
 According to Segol, these buildings were a tribute to former Nazi scientists who built the V rockets.
 The V rockets were long-range artillery weapons designed for strategic bombing during World War II, particularly terror bombing and/or aerial bombing of cities.

-According to Naval Public Affairs Officer Steve Fiebing : “The original plans submitted to the Navy for the project included… a single “L”-shaped 3 story barracks.
-The plan called for the “L”-shaped dormitory building to be repeated three times and placed at 90-degree angles to the central buildings.”
+According to Naval Public Affairs Officer Steve Fiebing [from letter excerpt above]: "The original plans submitted to the Navy for the project included... a single "L"-shaped 3 story barracks.
+The plan called for the "L"-shaped dormitory building to be repeated three times and placed at 90-degree angles to the central buildings."

 After the fall of the Third Reich, Germany's scientific researchers helped launch the space program and more importantly kick started the US's ballistic missile program.
 I am not sure how much of this is true, but nothing surprises me anymore.

 Myth #2: The building WAS intentionally designed to look like a swastika and the two buildings next to it are designed as bomber planes flying towards it as a symbolism of destroying the Nazis.
 After examining the two buildings next to it, they definitely resemble airplanes!
 I believe this rumor over the other.